EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 ### Optional Final Configuration

 * You can daemonize the app using PM2.
 A PM2 process definition file has been provided to do so.
 Simply run `pm2 start process.json` in the project directory to start the bot as a daemon.
 You can also use the `pm2 monit` command to monitor the bot's status and log output.
-Starting it this way will allow to run in the background and also restart automatically if it crashes for any reason.
+Starting the bot this way will allow it to run in the background and also restart automatically if it crashes for any reason.
 If on Linux, you can use the `pm2 startup` command to have the bot start on system boot.
 See the [PM2 docs](https://pm2.keymetrics.io/docs/usage/quick-start/) for more info.
-Highly recommended to use this run method if you want more a of "set it and forget it" experience.
+Highly recommended using this run method if you want more a of "set it and forget it" experience.
 It's great!

 ### That's Cool and All, But, Docker Support When?

 Soon.
-I'm working on it.
-I promise.
+I'm working on it and it's already nearly ready.
 It should be ready for the final release of V2 (not beta).

 <br>